 Review logs for all system components at least daily.
 Log reviews must include those servers that perform security functions like intrusion-detection system (IDS) and authentication, authorization, and accounting protocol (AAA) servers (for example, RADIUS).

 The PCI DSS requirement goes beyond automated logging.
 You or your provider must actually review and analyze the logs daily.
-Listen to Online Tech’s technical team explain daily log review and how it works.
+Listen to Otava’s technical team explain daily log review and how it works.

 Q: What is daily log review?